archibald-carrion/CPU-verilog/readme.md

 ## General informations about the project :
 1. It's a very basic CPU :
-    * it works with a very minimalistic instrucction set RISC
+    * it works with a very minimalistic instrucction set RISC.
-    * it doesn't have a pipeline system or any other speed augmentation technique
+    * it doesn't have a pipeline system or any other speed augmentation technique.
 2. Data size :
     * A word is 32bits
     * A dirrection is 16bits